 - On the tire, the idler sprocket is turned to the right until it stops.
 It is in this position that the tool is installed.

-- The next step is to reattach the chain sprocket cover.
+- The next step is to reattach the blade sprocket cover.
 In doing so, it is important to make sure that the pins align with the holes.
 Improper fastening can cause rattling or other problems.